willymcallister/willymcallister.github.io/_articles/electric-force.md

 comments: true
 ---

 Our study of electricity begins with *electrostatics* and the *electrostatic force*.
 This is one of the four fundamental forces of nature.
 The electrostatic force is nicely modeled by Coulomb's Law.
-We use Coulomb's Law to find the forces created by nearby charges.
+We use Coulomb's Law to find the force between nearby charges.

-Electrostatics deals with forces between *charges*. *Static* means the charges are not moving, or at least are not moving very fast.

-{% capture summary %}How fast is "not very fast"?{% endcapture %}
-{% capture details %}
-When a charge is in motion, it generates a magnetic field.
-The magnetic field creates a magnetic force.
-As we begin our study of electricity, we want to keep things really simple and focus on just electric force.
-So we have charges sit still, or move very slowly.
-Therefore, "not very fast" means so slow the magnetic effects are insignificant compared to the electric force.
-{% endcapture %}{% include details.html %}

 Written by Willy McAllister.